Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Ad Targeting Analysis

-It is notable that the advertising interest inference that we observe can be interpreted as inconsistent with Amazon's public statements~\cite{nyt_alexa_ads, nbc_alexa_ads}.
-Specifically, in a statement, Amazon mentioned that they do ``not use voice recordings to target ads'' \cite{nyt_alexa_ads, nbc_alexa_ads}.
-While Amazon may not literally be using the ``recordings'' (as opposed to transcripts and corresponding activities), our results suggest that they are processing voice recordings, inferring interests, and using those interests to target ads---this distinction between voice recordings and processed recordings may not be meaningful to many users.
-Amazon's policies state the Alexa interactions are used for \textit{personalizing user experience}, e.g. improve speech recognition, and to \textit{build a more inclusive Alexa}, e.g., understand different accents \cite{alexa_privacy_hub}.
-The potential inconsistency between policies/statements and actual practices raises questions about Amazon's commitment to only using user data for stated purposes.

-\subsection{It is unclear whether skills play a role in targeting of personalized ads}
+\subsubsection{It is unclear whether skills play a role in targeting of personalized ads.}

-Next, we try to quantify Amazon's and skills' role in higher bids and targeting of personalized ads.
+We now discuss Amazon's and skills' role in higher bids and targeting of personalized ads.
 Since all interactions are mediated through Amazon, Amazon has the best vantage point to infer personas' interests and target personalized ads.
-Specifically, all voice inputs are interpreted by Amazon and most network requests are routed to/through Amazon (Table \ref{table:domains_list} and Figure \ref{fig:sanky}).
-Amazon is also logged in to each persona and it can access its cookies to uniquely identify each persona.
-In fact, Section \ref{sub-sec:targeted-ads} and \ref{sub-sec:interest-inference-amazon} already show that Amazon targets personalized ads to users and uses voice data to infer advertising interests, respectively.
-We also note that Smart Home, Wine \& Beverages, and Navigation \& Trip Planners, personas do not contact any non-Amazon services but still receives high bid values, as compared to vanilla persona.
-Amazon also infers discernible interests for the Smart Home persona (Table \ref{table:amazon-interests}).
+Specifically, all user commands are interpreted by Amazon and most network requests are routed to/through Amazon (Table \ref{table:domains_list} and Figure \ref{fig:sankey-bigger-version}).
+Further, when a persona is logged into its Amazon account, Amazon can access its cookies during web visits.
+In fact, Sections \ref{sub-sec:interest-inference-amazon} and \ref{sub-sec:targeted-ads} already show that Amazon infers users' advertising interests from the metadata of their interaction with Echos and uses the inferred interests to target personalized ads to users.
+We also note that Smart Home, Wine \& Beverages, and Navigation \& Trip Planners, personas do not contact any non-Amazon services but still receive high bid values, as compared to vanilla persona.
+Amazon further infers discernible interests for the Smart Home and Fashion \& Style personas (Table \ref{table:amazon-interests}).
 These results suggest that Amazon plays a crucial, if not a sole, role in higher bids and targeting of personalized ads.